gpavlov2016/CarND-MPC-Project/README.md

 * Location - the controller assumes that the vehicle moves forward, therefore in car coordinate system the location value on the x axis must monotonically increase

 ## Results
 Below is a video showing simulator running at an average 60mph on a laptop, sending telemetry over the network to AWS server running the controller (this code) and receiving back the actuation commands and planned path.
-On top of that synthetic latency of 100ms for each from is introduced in the code as per the project requirements:
+On top of that synthetic latency of 100ms for each from is introduced in the code as per the project requirements.
 [![Watch the video](https://j.gifs.com/DRvyK5.gif)](https://youtu.be/wXaEUJdqAa8)